On Outage-based Beamforming Design for Dual-Functional Radar-Communication 6G Systems: Simulation Results

 \subsection{Feasibility rate}

 Another aspect we intend to shed light on is the $\feasibilityrate$.
-A solution is deemed infeasible when either one of the constraints of problem $\mathcal{P}_7$ is violated or when a solution is not available; therefore, a reasonable way to simulate the $\feasibilityrate$ is through
+A solution is deemed infeasible when either one of the constraints of problem $\mathcal{P}_7$ is violated or when a solution is not available; therefore, a reasonable way to simulate is the $\feasibilityrate= \frac{\# \text{ of feasible solutions}}{\# \text{ of cases}}$.
 Setting the number of transmit antennas to $N = 6$, we aim at concluding some allowable $\SINR$ thresholds with different number of communication users.
 As expected, the larger $\gamma$ is, the tighter is the feasibility region attained for our joint beamforming design, for any $p$ and $K$.
 Nonetheless, another nice interpretation of $p$ is its direct impact on the feasibility region.
 Said differently, a larger $p$ dilates the feasibility region, while sacrificing lower achievable rate, according to the previous simulations in Fig. \ref{fig:rate-vs-p}.
 For example, for the case of $K = 2$ communication users, our beamforming design is $99\%$ capable of returning a feasible solution for an $\SINR$ target of $\gamma = 3.8\dB$.
 At this feasibility level, one could increase the target by roughly $1.4\dB$, just by incrementing the outage rate by $0.1$, as depicted in Fig. \ref{fig:feasibility-rate} for $K=2$.
 Furthermore, as $K$ increases, it is evident that expected $\SINR$ target levels should shrink down, due to the unit power budget constraint.
 For example, at a feasibility rate of $99\%$, we see that we can target $\gamma = 1.6\dB$ for $K = 3$ users, compared to $\gamma = 1.25\dB$ for $K = 4$.